Derek Jones (bishop)

-Derek Linton Sean Jones (born 1961) is an American Anglican bishop.
-During his ministry, he has been canonically resident in the Communion of Evangelical Episcopal Churches, the Church of Nigeria and the Anglican Church in North America (ACNA), where he was the first bishop of the Special Jurisdiction of the Armed Forces and Chaplaincy.
-He is the founding bishop of the ACNA's Special Jurisdiction of the Armed Forces and Chaplaincy (JAFC).
-He is also the Executive Director for the Chaplain Alliance for Religious Liberty.
-Jones formerly served within the Communion of Evangelical Episcopal Churches.
+Derek Linton Sean Jones (born 1961) is an American Anglican bishop and retired U.S. Air Force pilot.
+During his ordained ministry, he has been canonically resident in the Communion of Evangelical Episcopal Churches (CEEC), the Church of Nigeria and the Anglican Church in North America (ACNA), where he was bishop of the Special Jurisdiction of the Armed Forces and Chaplaincy until he was inhibited from ministry and found guilty of violations of the church's canons.
+In 2025, while under investigation in the ACNA, he founded the breakaway Anglican Reformed Catholic Church.